How To Harness Train Your Cat - Supakit

 Don't worry!
 Keeping each session nice and short so that your cat always feels in control, repeat the training session above as many times as you need to (on different days) until your cat's anxiety levels around the harness drop.
 When they are happy and relaxed in the presence of the harness, you're ready for phase 2.

-Phase 2 - Putting the harness on
+Phase 2 - Putting the harness on for the first time

 Put the harness on your cat (without the leash), leave it a few seconds, and then remove it.
 Deploy treats and praise!